ZDV2622/LteSchedulingWithRL/README.md

 It lets to compare three algorithms: RoundRobin, BestCQI and RLAgent.
 This model lets to investigate, how diffrent RL technique(DQN, PG) can be applied to solve optimization problem.

-Very simple model is used for traffic generation.
-It doesn't take into account requests delay and UE prioryty, also it doesn't support buffer.
-In each subframe we generate new requests and if it is not sent, it will be lost.
-All these drawbacks will be eliminated in the next update.
-So the traffic model lets to investigate all cell throughput optimization but can't be applied for ue throughput optimization.

 Some information about resourse allocation in LTE can be found here:
 --------------------------------------------